Continuing Students - International Applicants

 Unless specifically requested, you do not need to submit additional documentation at the present time.
 If supporting documentation is needed, you will be notified via your Cornell email and the Student Center To Do List.
 Please pay close attention to any instructions received from our office and respond as soon as possible.

-We will begin notifying applicants of 2020-21 aid eligibility in May via email to the student’s Cornell email address.
+We will begin notifying applicants of 2021-22 aid eligibility in late spring via email to the student’s Cornell email address.

 Instructions for additional requests made by the Financial Aid Office